enormandeau/stacks_workflow/README.md

 Reasons to use the faster filter script:

 - Less parameters
+- Uses only needed parameters
 - Faster (5-10X depending on dataset)
-- Uses only needed parameters
 - Recommended for all analyses and much faster for big datasets

-Here is the help from this script:
+Here is the documentation from this script:

 ```bash
 # Filtering SNPs in VCF file output by STACKS1 or STACKS2 minimaly